The other pages are:

 - An Arm and a Leg: When she thinks Spike was who tortured her she drugs him and cuts off his hands with a bonesaw as retaliation.

-- Anti-Villain: Picture Elsa of Frozen.
-Okay, maybe not quite that soft but much of her villainous traits are due to first believing Spike was who tortured her, then down to doing exactly what any Slayer would have done.
+- Anti-Villain: Much of her villainous traits are due to first believing Spike was who tortured her, then down to doing exactly what any Slayer would have done.